ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Jazzy.md

 ## Rotation Shim Disengagement Threshold

 The parameter `angular_disengage_threshold` was introduced as a new threshold for disengagement of the rotation in the rotation shim controller.
-Previous behavior rotated until the `angular_dist_threshold`, now it can rotate until the `angular_disengage_threshold`, which can be set closer to the path’s orientation if desired.
+Previous behavior rotated until the `angular_dist_threshold`, now it can rotate until the `angular_disengage_threshold`, which can be set closer to the path's orientation if desired.

 ## Added optional collision checking for the Docking Server